-I want to write articles that I would want to read if I was in your shoes.
+I want to write articles I would want to read if I was in YOUR shoes.

 That’s the driving force behind the content on Meauxtion.

 As it pertains to fitness, I believe blogs are where it’s at.
-The material is raw and uncensored, mobile and easily manipulated to reflect changes in one’s thought process.
+The material is raw and uncensored, less rigid and easily manipulated to reflect changes in one’s thought process.

 Read it, see it, do it…